CpanelInc/ea4-example-specs/README.md

 #EasyApache 4 Example Repository

-This repoistory has been created to provide examples of how to package common extension types for EasyApache4.
+This repository has been created to provide examples of how to package common extension types for EasyApache4.

 Each of the directories provided will contain 3 items: